UK Council for Psychotherapy

 Counselling in London, Psychotherapy in London - emotional growth, mood swings, emotional development, Author: Mr Hicks46, Title: Floodgates

 Tolerating Our Uncomfortable Feelings, Uncomfortable Emotions We may experience unexplained, uncomfortable feelings, uneasiness inside.
 Toleration doesn't mean we have to silently put up with bad behaviour, endure difficult feelings, crisis.
 It is about being anchored in our body no matter what, so nothing disturbs our wellbeing, alongside respecting people's diverse, unique ways of expression and different ways of being, self-respect, even if others are not, expressing and extending our self - giving the best of ourself.
 Some may have closed off, shut down our feelings, ignore underlying symptoms (see also Therapy Approach - Working With You, Viewing Issues Also As Symptoms With A Backstory & Story Going Forward), or uncomfortable feelings, pushing them away.
 Remaining empowered may be important to us.
 (Our sensitivity, shyness & vulnerability may hold us back at times.)
-Others may have allowed our feelings to run away with us (see also Over-Talking, Oversharing, Floodlighting - Whether Or Not To Share Our Feelings - Taking Responsibility & Care For Our Feelings), losing our observing self in the process.
+Others may have allowed our feelings to run away with us (see also Over-Talking, Oversharing, Floodlighting - Whether Or Not To Share Our Feelings), losing our observing self in the process.
 Opening the gates of feelings may be important for some, closing them down when we need to for others.
 We may have developed certain templates, which are no longer helpful when responding to certain feelings.
 These uncomfortable feelings, disconnections, frustrations, moodiness, low or bad moods or mood swings, are different for each person.
 Some of us can feel uncomfortable or frustrated in areas which are beyond our control.
 Counselling and psychotherapy can explore how we can stay stable, stay anchored, find ways of managing our painful feelings and, take responsibility for any destructive emotions when they arise, so we don't cause harm to us or others (see also Toleration In Our Relationship) and this may include having an inner discipline, exploring our own emotional responsibility, emotional energy, emotional health, emotional wellbeing, emotional evaluation, emotional resilience, emotional intelligence, emotional growth, emotional maturity - being emotionally connected.
 Our senses, emotions and feelings are our guide, where even the uncomfortable ones may be pointing towards our momentum, what we want, winds of change, transformation.

 Counselling in London, Camden, Kings Cross, Psychotherapy for emotional growth, mood swings, emotional development, Author: Mr Hicks46, Title: Floodgates